Bariatric Surgery Nutrition Guidelines aim to make the weight loss journey a success.

 The daily caloric intake should be 600-1000 kcal

-- Protein-rich food consumption is necessary for the preservation of muscle tissue.
-Minimum 65-75% gram protein must be taken daily.
+Protein-rich food consumption is necessary for the preservation of muscle tissue.
+A minimum of 65-75% gram of protein must be taken daily.

-- Food products high in fat will result in the addition of extra fat and a slowed rate of weight loss, it may even cause weight to regain.
+Food products high in fat will result in the addition of extra fat and a slowed rate of weight loss, it may even cause weight regain.